Shyam5806/Shyam5806/README.md

 **[shyam-s-space-portfolio.vercel.app](https://shyam-s-space-portfolio.vercel.app/)**

 Not a regular portfolio page - a *3D interactive space journey* built entirely in the browser.
-Each section is a themed scene you navigate through, with cinematic transitions between them.

-each representing a different aspect of my work and identity *Cinematic scene
+Each section is a themed scene you navigate through, with cinematic transitions between them.each representing a different aspect of my work and identity *Cinematic scenetransitions* powered by GSAPanimation timelines.

-transitions* powered by GSAP

-animation timelines

-*Real-time 3D rendering*

-via Three.js - runs entirely

-client-side, no plugins needed

-*Responsive across devices*

-built with Next.js 14 App

-Router + TypeScript + Tailwind CSS
+*Real-time 3D rendering* via Three.js - runs entirely client-side, no plugins needed *Responsive across devices* built with Next.js 14 App Router + TypeScript + Tailwind CSS

 Most developer portfolios are scrollable landing pages.
 I wanted mine to feel like an experience something that shows frontend engineering depth, not just lists projects.
 Every scene transition, particle system, and camera movement is hand-coded, not a template.